EmergeTools/emerge-android/performance/README.md

 test APK.
 It will then upload both to Emerge, where Emerge will run your performance tests on real, physical devices with 99% accuracy.

-A link will be outputted in the console to the view the test upon a successful upload:
+A link will be outputted in the console to view the test upon a successful upload:

 ```shell
 Performance bundle Upload successful!
 View Emerge's analysis analysis at the following url: